 Get acclimated to the type and nature of the questions asked.
-In particular, the reading section involves the simultaneous application of skills of reading, assimilation, pattern-building, and the ability to draw conclusions.
+In particular, the reading section involves the simultaneous application of skills of reading, assimilation, pattern-building, and the ability to conclude.
 Further, while a considerable number of the questions are logical and straightforward, getting through the sheer number as well as the odd knotty ones can quickly turn your perception of the seemingly easy IELTS Reading section.
-Thus, familiarise yourself beforehand about the pattern as well as the various types of questions, try to score perfect and that will leave you ample amount of time to tackle your weak points.
+Thus, familiarise yourself beforehand with the pattern as well as the various types of questions, and try to score perfectly that will leave you ample amount of time to tackle your weak points.
 You can practice with the IELTS reading tests available online or with industry experts on Leverage Live!

 Subscribe to Leverage IELTS for more such information

 Getting your answers right is an incomplete aim.
 But answering them right in time with a bit of time left for revision must be the objective.
-To achieve this level of proficiency requires systematic practicing in a time-bound manner.
-A few during exam suggestions we can make are:
+Achieving this level of proficiency requires systematic practising in a time-bound manner.
+A few exam suggestions we can make are:

-- Do not devote too much time on one question.
+- Do not devote too much time to one question.
 Move on to another if some question is exhausting your minutes.